davidcarvajalb/travelTools/README.md

 The launcher will:
 1. Prompt for destination, source, and budget
 2. Offer optional AI summarization (Step 2.5) if you have a GEMINI_API_KEY
-3. Run each step sequentially
+3. Run each step sequentially (filter → scrape → summarize → merge → normalize → generate web)
 4. Ask for confirmation between steps
 5. Generate the final web viewer